RylanSchaeffer/rylanschaeffer.github.io/content/learning/linear_algebra/norm.md

 3. Triangle inequality: $$f(x_1 + x_2) \leq f(x_2) + f(x_2)$$

-## Normed Vector Space

-A normed vector space is a vector space equipped with a norm.
+A __normed vector space__ is a vector space equipped with a norm.
+Freque